JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ## Encryption
-For the encryption functionality we use ed25519 keys for producing El-Gamal-style shared secret keys which we then use for symmetrically encrypting the contents.
+For the encryption functionality we use ed25519 keys for producing El-Gamal-style shared secret-keys which we then use for symmetrically encrypting the contents.

 The result of this kind of encryption is always an Object like:
 ```json